top of page

 A technologically advanced Swiss company that processes sound in a genuinely different way from every other company, with their ‘Hybrid Technology’.

-Pros: Produce a very natural listening experience that is often most appropriate for thfirst time hearing aids wearers, especially where low frequency hearing remains relatively unaffected.
-Stylish design, with a lot of technology for your money at entry level.
+Pros: Produce a very natural listening experience that is often most appropriate for first time hearing aids wearers, especially where low frequency hearing remains relatively unaffected.

 Cons: Not the best at delivering power; if the hearing loss requires this, there are better option available with other manufacturers.